 In June 2019, the Company implemented a restructuring plan to further streamline the Company's global footprint, improve its operations and enhance its customer delivery (the "2019 Restructuring Initiative").
 The 2019 Restructuring Initiative includes facility consolidations, refinement of the Company's research and development activities, and a reduction in workforce.
 In connection with this initiative, the Company expects to reduce its focus on hardware and appliance-based development over time and to increase its development focus on software virtualization, functional simplicity and important customer requirements.
-The facility consolidations under the 2019 Restructuring Initiative (the "Facilities Initiative") include a consolidation of the Company's North Texas sites into a single campus housing engineering, customer training and support, and administrative functions, as well as a reduction or elimination of certain excess and duplicative facilities worldwide.
+The facility consolidations under the 2019 Restructuring Initiative (the "Facilities Initiative") include a consolidation of the Company's North Texas sites into a single campus, housing engineering, customer training and support, and administrative functions, as well as a reduction or elimination of certain excess and duplicative facilities worldwide.
 In addition, the Company intends to substantially consolidate its global software laboratories and server farms into two lower cost North American sites.
 The Company continues to evaluate its properties included in the Facilities Initiative for accelerated amortization and/or right-of-use asset impairment.
 The Company expects that the actions under the Facilities Initiative will be completed by the end of 2020.

-In connection with the 2019 Restructuring Initiative, the Company recorded restructuring expense of \$5.8 million in the three months ended June 30, 2019 for severance and related costs for approximately 110 employees.
-The Company expects that nearly all of this amount will be paid by the end of 2019.
-The Company estimates that it will record additional restructuring expense related to severance and related costs approximating \$1 million under the 2019 Restructuring Initiative.
+In connection with the 2019 Restructuring Initiative, the Company recorded restructuring expense of \$7.8 million in the nine months ended September 30, 2019, comprised of \$1.8 million in the three months ended September 30, 2019 and \$6.0 million in the three months ended June 30, 2019.
+The amount recorded in the three months ended September 30, 2019 was comprised of \$0.7 million for severance and related costs for approximately 20 employees and \$1.1 million for variable and other facilities-related costs.
+The amount recorded in the three months ended June 30, 2019 was primarily for severance and related costs for approximately 110 employees.
+The Company expects that nearly all of the amount accrued for severance and related costs will be paid by the end of the first half of 2020.
+The Company estimates that it will record nominal additional restructuring expense related to severance and related costs under the 2019 Restructuring Initiative.